 Reviews and what users are saying

 Overall, the Razor E300 is massively popular and successful.
 The 4.3-star rating on Amazon out of more than 1700 reviews is insanely good, especially for an electrical gadget, and even more so for a scooter.
 There are tons and tons and tons of scooters that have somewhere between 50 and 200 reviews and all they can average out is 3.6 stars.
 The Razor E300 has nothing left to prove, obviously the market loves this product.

-While I see a lot criticism about the Razor E300 online, I believe most of it is taking the scooter out of context.
-This still is primarily a kid’s scooter, that can also be used by adults in some scenarios, and you’ll pay $350 for it at the most.
-You can’t expect to leave $3000 Dualtrons in the dust with it, or go conquer the rugged nature like with a monster scooter that costs as much as a car.
+While I see a lot of criticism about the Razor E300 online, I believe most of it is taking the scooter out of context.
+This still is primarily a kid’s scooter, that can also be used by adults, not in all scenarios but still in many.
+You’ll pay $350 for it at the most.
+You can’t really expect to leave $3000 Dualtrons in the dust with it, or go conquer the rugged nature like with a monster scooter that costs as much as a car.

 Razor E300 Specifications